The Early Music Ensemble (EME) specializes in the unique,

 intuition, and expression.
 EME offers ensembles for both

 Mondays and Wednesdays, 7:10–9:00 pm, Recital Hall, Ann E.

-minutes or less) and as painless as
+less) and are as painless as possible.
+Think of

 it as a miniature voice lesson with an